oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 1. Installation, account setup, initialize services
 1. Alice publishes data asset (including metadata)
 1. Alice mints 100 tokens
-1. Alice makes datatokens available for sale in a Balancer pool
+1. Alice creates a pool for trading her new datatokens
 1. Marketplace displays the asset with the available services and price of datatoken
 1. Value swap: Bob buys datatokens from marketplace
 1. Bob uses a service by spending datatoken he just purchased (download)